-Problem Symptom Possible Solution

-Previously encrypted files will not decrypt Action
+Problem Symptom Possible Solution Previously encrypted files will not decrypt Action

-Files encrypted with previous versions of Client Security Software do not decrypt after This is a known limitation.

-upgrading to Client Security Software 3.0.
-You must decrypt all files that were

-encrypted using prior versions of Client

-Security Software before installing Client

-Security Software 3.0.
-Client Security

-Software 3.0 cannot decrypt files that were

-encrypted using prior versions of Client

-Security Software because of changes in its

-file encryption implementation.
+Problem Symptom Possible Solution Files encrypted with previous versions of Client Security Software do not decrypt after This is a known limitation. upgrading to Client Security Software 3.0 or later.
+You must decrypt all files that were encrypted using prior versions of Client Security Software before installing Client Security Software 3.0 or later.
+Client Security Software 3.0 cannot decrypt files that were encrypted using prior versions of Client Security Software because of changes in its file encryption implementation.